Private Dyslexia Evaluations in Northwest Arkansas:

 Strengths-based observations and narrative analysis

-A written diagnostic report and parent meeting
+A written diagnostic report and meeting

 Evaluations are conducted by Megan Cawlfield, MS CCC-SLP, Certified Structured Literacy Dyslexia Interventionist.